Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 Frittatine: Fried pasta balls with béchamel and ragù.
 Street food, €2-3 each

 Yes.
 Tap water in Naples is safe.
 It comes from the Serino aqueduct (built by the Romans, renovated many times) and tastes fine.
 Refill your bottle.
-Ordering water in restaurants — specify "acqua del rubinetto" (tap water) unless you want to pay €3-5 for a bottle.
+In restaurants, specify "acqua del rubinetto" (tap water) unless you want to pay €3-5 for a bottle.

 What's the coffee etiquette?